dart-atom/atom-flutter/README.md

 # atom-flutter-dev

-An Atom Flutter development environment.
+A Flutter development environment for Atom.

 ## Features and bugs